 For these reasons, anyone seeking to lose weight or maintain his current healthy weight should concentrate on the process of adopting and sustaining these habits and trust that they will lead to the best possible outcome.

 Endurance athletes are no exception.
 If you’ve read Racing Weight, you might find this statement surprising.
-After all, the book includes a formula that athletes can use to estimate their optimal racing weight, the ultimate bodyweight outcome goal.
+After all, the book includes a formula that athletes can use to estimate their optimal racing weight, which is the ultimate bodyweight outcome goal for athletes.
 But there is a reason this tool is called an estimator, not a calculator.

 As I take pains to explain in Racing Weight, there is no way to predict your optimal racing weight with perfect accuracy.
 The only way to determine it is to attain it, and the only way to attain it is to eat and train your way to the highest level of race-specific fitness possible.

 There are six core habits to weight loss for athletes: maintaining high diet quality, balancing energy sources appropriately, managing appetite, self-monitoring, nutrient timing, and adhering to the “80/20 Rule” of training intensity distribution.
 These six habits apply to all athletes.
 These habits, not your target weight, should be your major focus.
 If they are, the numbers will work themselves out, as they always have.